-Milestones are designed for programs to use in semi-annual review of resident performance and have been developed specifically for surgery by the ACGME's Surgery Residency Review Committee.
-Milestones are knowledge, skills, attitudes, and other attributes for each of the ACGME competencies organized in a developmental framework from less to more advanced.
+Milestones are designed for programs to use in bi-annual review of resident performance and have been developed specifically for surgery by the American College of Graduate Medical Education (ACGME) Surgery Residency Review Committee.
+Milestones encompass knowledge, skills, attitudes, and other attributes for each of the ACGME competencies organized in a developmental framework from less to more advanced.
 They are descriptors and targets for resident performance as a resident moves from entry into residency through graduation.
-The department's Clinical Competency Committee will evaluate each resident using a variety of evaluation tools including direct observation, multi-source feedback, tests, and record reviews, etc. Your progress through the milestones will be reviewed during your semi-annual evaluation.
+The department's Clinical Competency Committee will evaluate each resident using a variety of evaluation tools including direct observation, multi-source feedback, tests, and record reviews, etc. Your progress through the milestones will be reviewed during your Bi-annual evaluation.